Should Beginner Golfers Use a Driver?

 Here’s Why It Might Be Better to Wait

 Thinking of learning golf?
-Here’s why beginner golfers might want to leave the driver in the bag—at least at first.
-Learn what to focus on instead for a better, more enjoyable start.
+Here’s why beginners may want to skip the driver at first and what to focus on instead for a better start.

 1. The Driver Is the Hardest Club to Hit